daos-stack/daos/docs/release/upgrading.md

 Due to the end of life of CentOS Linux 8, DAOS servers running DAOS Version 2.0 on CentOS Linux 8 need to be reinstalled with a supported EL8 operating system (Rocky Linux 8.6, RHEL 8.4 EUS, or RHEL 8.6) in order to use DAOS Version 2.2.
+The RHEL 8.3 and RHEL 8.5 releases are also no longer supported.

 The process of reinstalling a DAOS server's EL8 operating system while maintaining the data on PMem and NVMe has not been validated, and is not supported with DAOS 2.2.